onflow/flow/docs/access-api-spec.md

 | Field                         | Description |
 | ------------------------------|-------------|
 | script                        | Raw source code for a Cadence script, encoded as UTF-8 bytes |
+| arguments                     | Arguments passed to the Cadence script, encoded as [JSON-Cadence](/docs/json-cadence-spec.md) bytes
 | reference_block_id            | Block ID used to determine transaction expiry |
 | [proposal_key](#proposal-key) | Account key used to propose the transaction |
 | payer                         | Address of the payer account |